 - Verify past employment: In the recruitment process, make sure to conduct a thorough background check for all potential hires.
 When doing so, contact all references, ask why the candidate left past jobs, and conduct a criminal search.

 - Provide clear policies: Make sure all employees know that there will be strict consequences for anyone who commits a crime.
 Write it on paper and have employees sign so they know exactly what will happen if they choose to steal from the company.

 - Get a fidelity bond: In the event that an employee steals from you, make sure you have a fidelity bond.
 Fidelity bonds protect your business and your customers against dishonest employees.

-- Conduct random audits: Carry out impromptu audits where you verify bank statements, ledgers for accounts payable and accounts receivable, and any checks issued or received.
+- Conduct random audits: Carry out impromptu audits where you verify bank statements, ledgers for accounts payable and accounts receivable, any checks issued or received and any data you've collected from approved employee monitoring.
 Consider hiring an outside party who can do the work for you and bring any unbiased suspicious activity to your attention.

 - Set up a system of checks and balances: For employees that manage financial accounts, establish a checks and balances system so no one person is in charge of all financial records.
 At least two employees should be working together at all times when dealing with sensitive information.

 While these employee embezzlement statistics are concerning, it does not mean you should be monitoring employee behavior through a microscope.
 You should understand the scope of the problem and take preventative measures when possible.
 To further understand the impact of employee theft and what your business can do, check out the infographic below.